 7 Things You Should Know About Teeth Whitening

 You’re never fully dressed without a smile.
 So, why not make it your whitest smile?
 Professional teeth whitening is an effective and popular way to brighten your teeth.
 Interested in whitening your teeth?
-Advanced Dental Care of Anderson can help you decide if teeth whitening is a good fit for you or if a different cosmetic dentistry procedure may be better.
+Advanced Dental Care of Indiana can help you decide if teeth whitening is a good fit for you or if a different cosmetic dentistry procedure may be better.
 Before you decide, here are 7 things you should know about teeth whitening.

 Your oral hygiene matters.

 Your teeth need to be healthy before you can professionally whiten your teeth.
 If you have gum disease, decay, cracks, infections, or any other oral health issues, see your dentist to have these taken care of first.
 The presence of any one of these dental problems doesn’t mean you can’t have your teeth whitened.
 It just means you’ll have to wait.